TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 <img src="images/macro3.jpg" height="220" />
 </p>

 STL files for the case - based on [**Customizable LCD Box**](https://www.thingiverse.com/thing:57427), are in the STL folder.
 An alternative design was used than the photo.
 Use the bottom screws to clamp the top lid into place.
+To protect the LCD resistive film I used a sheet of laser print transparent film cut to the right size for the LCD.

 ### LCD ST7789 320x240 Resistive Touch SPI driver